We may receive compensation when you click on links to products from our partners.

 I Visas

-I visas are introduced for foreign journalists.
-Your company must have a home office in a foreign country.
-Some of the people who can get this visa include reporters, editors, crews, and more.
-In addition, people who are associated with film, radio, and print media can apply for this visa.
+I visas are designated for foreign journalists and media professionals.
+To be eligible, your employing company must maintain a home office outside the United States.
+Professionals who can obtain this visa include not only reporters and editors but also various media crew members.
+Furthermore, individuals associated with film, radio, and print media may also apply for this visa.

 L Visas